-As mentioned above, NY state doesn’t have a wrongful death statute like other states because in New York, you can only get money for the reasons in the bullet list above but you cannot get money for mental anguish.
+As mentioned above, New York State doesn’t have a wrongful death statute like other states because, in New York, you can only get money for the reasons in the bullet list above and you cannot get money for mental anguish.
 However, the Surrogate’s Court will look at the papers submitted by the lawyer to determine whether the money should be distributed pursuant to wrongful death or pain and suffering.

 When the settlement money is ready to be distributed, there is a big difference between paying the money for wrongful death and pain and suffering

-If the settlement money is paid for wrongful death, the money bypasses the estate and is paid to family members according to statute and ordered by the Surrogate’s Court.
+If the settlement money is paid for wrongful death, the money bypasses the estate and is paid to family members according to New York statute and ordered by the Surrogate’s Court.

 If the estate owes money for debts, the settlement money will be used to pay the debts of the estate.
 The settlement money will be distributed to the persons included in the will or pursuant to New York State statute for people who die without a will (this distribution will be different than the statutes pertaining to wrongful death).

-We perform an asset search to determine if there are any assets which may be needed to satisfy a judgment for wrong death due to negligence.
-We pay for access to a database which will show real estate owned, cars, boats, planes and other assets.
-We also get a report of bank accounts.
+We perform an asset search to determine if there are any assets that may be needed to satisfy a judgment for wrongful death due to negligence.
+We pay for access to a database that will show real estate owned, cars, boats, planes, and other assets.
+We also get a report showing all bank accounts.

 Umbrella Insurance Search

-Our legal fee to represent you for the wrongful death of a loved one is 1/3 of what we collect for you.
+The legal fee for our Wrongful Death Attorneys to represent you for the wrongful death of a loved one is 1/3 of what we collect for you.
 There is no fee if we do not collect money for you and our legal fee is paid at the end of the case out of the money we collect.
-We will advance case expenses which are paid back at the end of the case and you are not responsible for any case expenses unless we collect money for you.
-We provide assistance for taking care of bills coming in the mail, transfer of car ownership and other issues including estate work and guardianship proceedings if there are children are all included in our 1/3 legal fee.

 NO Legal Fee for Estate Work for Wrongful Death